 — Pete Campbell, FAA

-Launched in 2003, the AOPA Wings Award Scheme is the first and most comprehensive scheme of this type.
-It is also the first to gain the endorsement of the CAA under the PROUD initiative.
-Others follow.
+Launched in 2003, the AOPA Wings Award Scheme is the original and most comprehensive scheme of this type.
+It is also the first to gain the endorsement of the CAA under their PROUD initiative.

 The key for many is to get involved with your local flying community through:

 - Social Clubs

 As a pilot you will be used to planning each flying trip, so why not have a plan for your continued flying enjoyment and development?